lauris/lauris.github.com/_posts/2014-10-05-fix-disqus-comments-on-github-pages.md

 No matter what I still think that this is an issue Disqus should resolve.
 I will try to contact them and see if there is anything they can do about it.

+**Update:** Disqus staff explained the situation and provided a better solution for the problem.
+You just need to specify [disqus_identifier](https://help.disqus.com/customer/portal/articles/472098-javascript-configuration-variables#disqus_identifier) in your Disqus embed code.
+The identifier must be unique for each blog post.